aburkland/project_2_api/README.md

 I began by reviewing the project requirements and project documentation.
 I then created my entity relationship diagram, wireframes, and user stories to help guide me in my project schedule.

 I started by setting up my API with Rails, scaffolding my Memories resource, using curl scripts to test my endpoints.
 My resource controller is inheriting from the ProtectedController.
+A user can have many memories, and memories belong to a user.
 I then moved on to developing my front-end, testing along the way in order to identify bugs and incrementally update code to address the errors.

 ## Technologies Used
 - Javascript